bseltz-cohesity/scripts/python/protectFlashblade/README.md

 ## Components

-* protectFlashblade.py: the main powershell script (creates one job for all selected volumes)
+* protectFlashblade.py: the main python script (creates one job for all selected volumes)
 * protectFlashblade-multi.py: alternative that creates one job per volume
 * flashBladeProtectionStatus.py: list protection status for all volumes of a flashblade
 * pyhesity.py: the Cohesity REST API helper module